jooby-project/jooby/md/app.md

 }
 ```

-1) You create a new App by extending Jooby
+1) Create a new App extending Jooby

-2) From the instance initializer you can use modules, define routes add life cycle callbacks
+2) Define your application in the `instance initializer`

-3) Finally run the application.
+3) Run the application.

 ## life cycle